 Figure 4.1.1-3: Type3 in coupling and decoupling scenarios

 For type 2 in the decoupling scenario as depicted in Figure 2, a network operator can purchase the 3GPP defined functionalities and the Virtualisation layer from the same or different vendors.
-So, it is required to assure the security of the decoupled 3GPP defined functionalities and the Virtualisation layer separately.
+So, it is required to assure the security of the decoupled 3GPP defined functionalities and the Virtualisation layer separately.Only decoupled 3GPP defined functionalities is in 3GPP scope.
+The security assurance evaluation about pure virtualisation layer is out of 3GPP scope.

 For type 3 in the decoupling scenario as depicted in Figure 3, there are three decoupling ways.
-Like type 2 in the decoupling scenario, the security assurance requirements of the decoupled components need to be considered respectively.
+Like type 2 in the decoupling scenario, the security assurance requirements of the decoupled components need to be considered respectively.Only decoupled 3GPP defined functionalities in Figure 4.1.1-3 (1) and in Figure 4.1.1-3(3) or coupled 3GPP defined functionality and virtulization layer in Figure 4.1.1-3(2) is in 3GPP scope.
+The security assurance evaluation about the others are out of 3GPP scope.

-To cover all possible decoupling scenarios, the present document suggests that the targets of security assurance evaluation (ToEs) in this study be 3GPP defined functionalities, Virtualisation layer and hardware layer respectively.
-The security assurance requirements on the interfaces between components of type 2 and type 3 are applied in decoupling scenarios.
+Note: For decoupling scenarios supporting a 3GPP GVNP, it could be considered as coupling part which is in 3GPP scope and decoupled part which is out of 3GPP scope.
+Only coupling part in 3GPP scope will be considered in rest of this document.

+NOTE: For the purpose of testing a 3GPP GVNP of type 1 or a 3GPP GVNP of type 2, NFVI for GVNP for type 1, or hardware for GVNP for type 2 are assumed to have gone through security assurance testing in the same rigorous manner that is similarly applied to the security assurance testing of any other 3GPP network product under consideration in SCAS.

 ****************** End of the first change ******************